wertylop5/graphics_final/README.md

 # graphics_final
 ### Stanley Lin and Anthony Hom
 ### Period 4
-A primitive graphics engine written in C
+A primitive graphics engine written in C.

 Just run `make` to compile and generate the test image.
 Rendering will take a while (~10 min on an i7 processor).